Trusted Authentication

 ParameterRequiredDescription

-session_tokenrequiredthe Partner Identity Verification Token string
+session_tokenrequiredthe Partner Identity Verification Token string (the token value from Step 1 above)

 user_intent_idrequiredrequired when initially onboarding a personal user